The Rainmaker (1926 film)

 The Rainmaker is a 1926 American silent drama film directed by Clarence G. Badger and written by Gerald Beaumont, Louis D. Lighton, and Hope Loring.
-The film stars William Collier, Jr., Georgia Hale, Ernest Torrence, Brandon Hurst, Joseph J. Dowling, and Tom Wilson.
+The film stars William Collier Jr., Georgia Hale, Ernest Torrence, Brandon Hurst, Joseph J. Dowling, and Tom Wilson.
 The film was released on May 10, 1926, by Paramount Pictures.

+Plot

+As described in a film magazine review, due to an injury received during the war, a jockey is told he will never ride again.
+However, the injury also allows him to know through prayer whether it will rain, the knowledge useful in his betting on horse races.
+His nurse Nell Wendell falls in love with him, but she is later discharged from the hospital.
+She becomes a dancer in a saloon owned by a lifetime friend, who has refused to sell his property to a rival who believes that there is oil on the land.
+A plague breaks out and the rival prevents aid from coming in.
+The jockey prays for rain with the aid of the parish priest and it comes.
+Nell's friend in his will leaves his property to the couple.

 Cast

 Preservation

 With no prints of The Rainmaker located in any film archives, it is a lost film.